haohangyan/About_Causal_Inference/README.md

 # Project Description
 In this repository, we undertake a deep dive into movie ratings data, focusing primarily on exploring potential causal relationships.
 Using a rich dataset from movie ratings, we address key questions aimed at extracting meaningful insights that could be useful for stakeholders in the movie industry.
+Project1 is more about causal inferencea and statistics test Project2 is more about machine learning(regression model) used in causal inference They are perfomred on the same dataset.

 # Dataset Description
 We use a dataset that comprises ratings data for 400 movies from 1097 research participants.
 The dataset includes columns representing: